-- 10.1 The AOC holder must have a program for EDTO training of flight crew members, with associated recurrent training, competency evaluation and proficiency checking. - 10.2 The program must include initial and recurrent training, competency evaluation and proficiency checking for the following: - (a) if standby sources of electrical power significantly degrade cockpit instrumentation to the pilots simulation of aerodrome approaches using standby power as the sole power source; - (b) contingency procedures for each area of operation intended to be used; - (c) evaluation of, and response to, probable propulsion and airframe systems failures; - (d) diversion procedures and diversion decision-making processes; - (e) the EDTO regulatory framework and operational approvals.
+10.1 The AOC holder must have a program for EDTO training of flight crew members, with associated recurrent training, competency evaluation and proficiency checking.

+- 10.2 The program must include initial and recurrent training, competency evaluation and proficiency checking for the following: - (a) if standby sources of electrical power significantly degrade cockpit instrumentation to the pilots simulation of aerodrome approaches using standby power as the sole power source; - (b) contingency procedures for each area of operation intended to be used; - (c) evaluation of, and response to, probable propulsion and airframe systems failures; - (d) diversion procedures and diversion decision-making processes; - (e) the EDTO regulatory framework and operational approvals.

-11 Quarterly EDTO reports
+11 Quarterly EDTO reports - twin turbine-engined aeroplanes

-- 11.1 An AOC holder approved to conduct EDTO using a twin turbine-engined aeroplane must prepare for CASA a summary report on each of the following for the period of 3 months after receiving EDTO approval, and for every 3 month period after that: - (a) aeroplane operations and utilisation; - (b) engine operations and utilisation; - (c) for each flight interruptions, delays or cancellations due to technical reasons: - (d) unscheduled termination or diversion from a route caused by actual or suspected technical malfunctions; - (e) IFSD rates; - (f) reportable defects and events, including those mentioned in subclause 9.2; - (g) system defect summary reports which have exceeded their alert level; - (h) minimum equipment list usage; - (i) unscheduled component removals; - 11.2 The AOC holder must ensure that the summary report is received by CASA not later than 14 days after the end of each 3 month period mentioned in subclause 11.1.
+- 11.1 Subject to subclause 11.3, an AOC holder approved to conduct EDTO using a twin turbine-engined aeroplane must prepare for CASA a summary report on each of the following for the period of 3 months after receiving EDTO approval, and for every 3 month period after that: - (a) aeroplane operations and utilisation; - (b) engine operations and utilisation; - (c) for each flight interruptions, delays or cancellations due to technical reasons; - (d) unscheduled termination or diversion from a route caused by actual or suspected technical malfunctions; - (e) IFSD rates; - (f) reportable defects and events, including those mentioned in subclause 9.2; - (g) system defect summary reports which have exceeded their alert level; - (h) minimum equipment list usage; - (i) unscheduled component removals; - 11.2 Subject to subclause 11.3, the AOC holder must ensure that the summary report is received by CASA not later than 14 days after the end of each 3 month period mentioned in subclause 11.1. - 11.3 Subclauses 11.1 and 11.2 do not apply to an AOC holder if: - (a) the AOC holder has an EDTO Reliability Program, approved by CASA, that includes a requirement to provide CASA with a quarterly reliability report; and - (b) within the relevant time frames specified in the Program for the particular report, the AOC holder provides CASA with the following reports: - (i) each quarterly reliability report; - (ii) a report on each of the matters mentioned in paragraphs 11.1 (a) to 11.1 (i); - (ii) a report on any other information specified by the Program as information to be reported to CASA.